-The physical exam combined with all of your test results, will help to determine the stage of cancer you have.
-Staging is used to guide your treatment plan.
-Bladder cancer is staged from 0-IV.
-Stage 0 is a very localized cancer, while stage IV indicates a spread to other parts of the body.
+The exam and your test results will help find out the stage of cancer you have.
+Staging guides your treatment.
+Bladder cancer is staged from 0-4.
+Stage 0 is a very localized cancer.
+Stage 4 is a spread to other parts of the body.

 |Stages of Bladder Cancer|

 |Copyright © Nucleus Medical Media, Inc.|

 Talk with your doctor about the best treatment plan for you.
 Options are based on the stage of your cancer.
 You may have one or more of the following:

 Surgery will remove the tumor and nearby tissue.
 Options include: